cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 prevented by requiring servers to act with unregistered client identities in a way that is indistinguishable from their behavior with existing registered clients.
 Servers do this by simulating a fake CredentialResponse as specified in
-{{create-credential-response}} for unregistered users, and also encrypting both CredentialResponse using a masking key.
+{{create-credential-response}} for unregistered users, and also encrypting CredentialResponse using a masking key.
 In this way, real and fake CredentialResponse messages are indistinguishable from one another.
 Implementations must also take care to avoid side-channel leakage (e.g., timing